A2Amir/Natural-Language-Processing-with-Deep-Learning/README.md

          two coreference chains are formed:{Michael,a boy,He}

 * Pragmatics:
 This is the study of meaning in context over and above that which can be captured by the text, for example the intent, plan and/or goal of the speaker, the status of the parties involved and other world knowledge.
+Pragmatics is in this way an explanation of how humans are able to overcomethe inherent ambiguity in natural language sentences.

 * Lexicology: